rahultoppur/strace-eBPF/README.md

 ## Dependencies
 `strace-eBPF` is written using Python and bcc (BPF compiler collection).
 Installation pre-requisites can be found [here](https://github.com/iovisor/bcc/blob/master/INSTALL.md).
 Supporting documentation for bcc can be found [here](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md).

 eBPF is extremely kernel-specific.
-Especially for bcc, some features are availabe in specific kernel versions, while others are not.
-This implementation of `strace` was tested on Ubuntu 20.04.3, with the kernel version: 5.4.0-107-generic.
+Especially for bcc, some features are available in specific kernel versions, while others are not.
+This implementation of `strace` was tested on `Ubuntu 20.04.3`, with the kernel version: `5.4.0-107-generic`.